 GS's SMR Rating (7) in the Investment Banks Or Brokers industry is in the same range as MCO (15) in the Financial Publishing Or Services industry.
 This means that GS’s stock grew similarly to MCO’s over the last 12 months.

-GS's Price Growth Rating (8) in the Investment Banks Or Brokers industry is somewhat better than the same rating for MCO (54) in the Financial Publishing Or Services industry.
-This means that GS’s stock grew somewhat faster than MCO’s over the last 12 months.
+GS's Price Growth Rating (17) in the Investment Banks Or Brokers industry is in the same range as MCO (49) in the Financial Publishing Or Services industry.
+This means that GS’s stock grew similarly to MCO’s over the last 12 months.

 | GS | MCO | |